mihaip/previous/readme.previous.txt

     compared to real hardware.
   > 68882 transcendental FPU instructions produce results identical to 68040
     FPSP.
 The results are slightly different from real 68882 results.
-  > Diagnostic tests for SCSI Disk, Monitor/Sound and Ethernet fail due to
+  > Diagnostic tests for Ethernet fail due to timing issues.
+Diagnostic tests
-    timing issues.
+    for SCSI Disk sporadically fail on NeXTstation Color if variable speed mode is enabled.
+Diagnostic tests for Monitor/Sound may also fail due to timing issues if sound is enabled.

 Issues in NeXTstep:
   > The MO drive causes slow downs and hangs when both drives are connected, but